rahul1947/SP07-Comparison-of-Hashing-Implementations/README.md

 **Problem 1.**
 a.
 Implement one or more hashing algorithms from the following:
-   Double hashing / Robin Hood / Hopscotch / Cuckoo
+   Double hashing / Robin Hood / Hopscotch / Cuckoo Hashing.

    Compare its/their performance with Java's HashMap/HashSet on millions of operations: add, contains, and remove.